 I was kindly asked by Allovue to write a blog piece for the Budget and Resources framework of Future Ready Schools.
 In this piece, I first discuss the root causes of some common challenges leaders face when they try to discontinue or downsize programs that are no longer viable, and then explain how cycle-based budgeting can help address those challenges.
 My colleague Mr. Stephen Leach contributed to this piece.
 A special thank you goes to Ms. Autumn Dorsey at Allovue for the editorial improvements.
 A vital function of the annual school district budgeting process is to identify programs and expenditures […]

 This article was written in collaboration with Dr. Fiona Hollands, Associate Director and a Senior Researcher for the Center for Benefit-Cost Studies of Education at Teachers College, Columbia University.
 It appears in the September 2018 issue of School Business Affairs, published by the Association of School Business Officials International.
-Each year during the budget season, district and school leaders have the opportunity to make budgetary adjustments to make sure limited resources are used both effectively and efficiently to help achieve the organizational mission.
-Of the myriad types of budget adjustments, one leaders frequently face has to do with selecting a limited number of new […]
+PDF version download Each year during the budget season, district and school leaders have the opportunity to make budgetary adjustments to make sure limited resources are used both effectively and efficiently to help achieve the organizational mission.
+Of the myriad types of budget adjustments, one leaders frequently face has to do with selecting a limited […]

 One key component of implementing Cycle-based Budgeting (CBB) is a technology system that allows the investments to be documented, tracked, and analyzed.
 Ideally, an online system that connects an institution’s financial data, outcome data, and its strategic plan should be used.
 Undoubtedly, it is a big and complex task to build, deploy and use such a system, which is probably why no vendor products are currently available in the market that serve the purpose.
 In JCPS, we developed an online system using the Microsoft SharePoint platform to implement CBB.
 This system has many nice features that render a good user […]